-The economic downturn caused by the COVID-19 pandemic will unfortunately mean that some small or already struggling stores will either close or be bought up.
+The economic downturn caused by the COVID-19 pandemic will, unfortunately, mean that some small or already struggling stores will either close or be bought up.
 This will also mean that larger players such as Amazon and Alibaba will emerge much stronger than before.

 7. Investment in Technical Innovation

 New and emerging technologies such as augmented reality and robotics will also play a significant role in who stands out in the post-COVID marketplace.
 Many customers are understandably afraid to step into the store, so experiences that mimic the in-store experience as much as possible using augmented reality can be a huge draw in retaining customers.
-Robotics already play a large role in warehouse operations but it could be even bigger by also stepping-in to reduce human interaction with the help of delivery drones or autonomous vehicles.
+Robotics already play a large role in warehouse operations but it could be even bigger by also stepping in to reduce human interaction with the help of delivery drones or autonomous vehicles.

 Implement Learnings from the Pandemic

 The next several months and years will be challenging times.
 There is likely to be a significant downturn followed by a potential recovery following a vaccine.
-Retail companies that are cognizant of these trends and have plans in place to cater to them will emerge successful and come out of this recession faster.
+Retail companies that are cognizant of these trends and have plans in place to cater to them will emerge successfully and come out of this recession faster.

 How Nisum Can Help

-If your business needs help jump starting its eCommerce operations or any part of its software development, contact us.
+If your business needs help jump-starting its eCommerce operations or any part of its software development, contact us.
 Large organizations have found that Nisum gives them a competitive edge through innovative approaches to software development.
 Industry leaders are using Nisum to build AI\ML tools that address key organizational challenges.

 Nisum has always been committed to serving our global and local communities, and right now there is no greater crisis impacting the world than the COVID-19.
 Now, we are actively joining to fight by offering our services free of charge to organizations that have shifted focus to actively fight against this pandemic.
 Visit our COVID-19 Pro Bono Offer page for more information.